techidaily/site-bypass-frp/source/_posts/top-5-realme-gt-5-pro-bypass-frp-tools-for-pc-that-actually-work-by-drfone-android.md

 ![Safe download](https://images.wondershare.com/drfone/article/2022/05/security.svg) safe & secure

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jpdGEJJwMLY?si=eKgXOPpNeYvYKcel" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You do not need to be a tech expert to use this tool as its interface is very user-friendly and simple.
 You just need to quickly download the software and follow the instructions as they appear and in no time, you will have an unlocked device in front of you and that too without any harm.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/w7c5EHp-GDw?si=UTw7lZR0wTmRjp8W" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### How to Unlock Realme Phone without Password Using Dr.Fone?